-Founded in 1977, Live Music Now has been delivering at the forefront of transformative musical experience for 44 years.
+Live Music Now has been delivering transformative musical experiences since 1977.
 During that time, it has established a reputation as a sector leader, offering an important development pathway for professional musicians.
 Since the introduction in 2011 of Strategic Directors, with roles focused on children & young people and wellbeing, Live Music Now's reputation has strengthened across those key areas.
 With an impact far beyond its scale, the organisation has deeply embedded itself in the UK music & culture and arts & health sectors.
-"Music, amongst all the great arts, is the language which penetrates most deeply into the human spirit, reaching people through every barrier, disability, language and circumstance ... so that it might comfort, heal and bring delight."
+Over its 46-year history, Live Music Now has trained and influenced the careers of thousands of musicians, and reached millions of people experiencing challenging circumstances.
+Over the past five years there have been several notable achievements including: